Chiba University

 Currently, Chiba University consists of nine faculties, the university library, the university hospital and other educational and research facilities.
 With 11,179 students in the undergraduate program, it has long been one of the largest universities in Japan.
 As for the graduate school, there are about 2,354 students in ten master's programs and 1,220 in nine doctoral programs.

-The University's four campuses, Nishi-Chiba, Inohana, Matsudo, and Kashiwanoha are ideally located in Chiba Prefecture, an area noted for its industrial, intellectual and international achievements.
+The University's five campuses, Nishi-Chiba, Inohana, Matsudo, Kashiwanoha and Sumida Satellite are ideally located in Chiba Prefecture, an area noted for its industrial, intellectual and international achievements.
 Chiba University has achieved a high degree of participation in international cooperative research projects.
 Chiba University presently has a large body of international research scholars and students studying on its various campuses.
-As of 2009, there are approximately 477 international researcher and 957 international students.
+As of 2009, there are approximately 477 international researchers and 957 international students.